 If you've been reading Josh Bousel's Sauced column lately, you know that making it from scratch isn't all that hard.
 Throw a few cupboard staples together in a pot, stir, wait a bit, and bam, you've churned out barbecue sauce.
 But for many of us, it ends up being whatever we pick up at the grocery store, and thankfully there are some decent ones out there.

 We divvied up the sauces into two styles: the spicy, vinegary variety, and the sweeter, thicker Kansas City style sauces.
 For the full break-down on sauce styles, feel free to peruse our complete guide to regional barbecue styles and sauces.
 For the purposes of our storebought tasting, the two categories covered them all.

 What Makes a Good Barbecue Sauce?

-We consulted our resident expert Josh (our Grilling and Sauced columnist) on what to look for:
+We consulted our resident grilling and sauce expert Josh on what to look for:

 - Texture: They can be anywhere from thin and runny to molasses-thick.
 There's no right or wrong with thickness and texture, according to Josh, but it can help define the best use for the sauce.

 - Aroma: The smell can make or break a sauce.
 You can have a perfectly cooked rib or pulled pork, but top it with an off-smelling sauce, and the whole thing becomes an unfortunate experience.

 - Flavor: For the Kansas City-style sauces, we expected sweeter and thicker, but still needed the balance of tang and heat.
 For the more vinegar-based sauces, we were looking for the acidic tang, but thickened and slightly sweetened with tomato paste, and peppery heat to round it out.

 We scored the sauces on a scale of 1 (worst) to 10 (best).